 Explaining variation in tree and shrub community structure

 I used a multi-step approach to avoid transforming independent variables or using ordination to collapse related variables, as these actions make results less interpretable for urban planners and other professionals without back transformation.
 I first tested each variable individually in a simple multivariate PERMANOVA model.
 I used ANOVA to test for significant differences in dispersion for categorical variables (anova {stats} and betadisper {vegan}; Oksanen et al., 2017).
 I then constructed models using all variables with significant pseudo-F values (α≤ 0.05) in all possible single and multiple variable model combinations.
-I used a custom AICc function based on residual sums of squares to compare models and identify those with the best support (Dyson, 2018).
+I used a custom AICc function based on residual sums of squares to compare model fit (Dyson, 2018).

 Non-metric multidimensional scaling (NMDS) is a rank-based ordination technique that is robust to data without identifiable distributions, can be used with any distance or dissimilarity measure (McCune et al., 2002).
 I used 100 repetitions of the metaMDS {vegan} implementation of NMDS to find a stable minima (McCune et al., 2002; Oksanen et al., 2017).